All posts

 • SDK for custom plays.
 Use Claude Code or Cursor to source from Crunchbase, Apollo, or your own scraper, then push the audience into Verbiflow without rebuilding the same workflow by hand.

 The data tools can keep doing what they do best.
-Verbiflow makes the sourced list usable for outbound: safe volume, correct suppression, the next channel, one reply view, and CRM reporting that does not fall apart after launch.
+Verbiflow takes the sourced list and makes it usable for outbound, with safe volume, correct suppression, the next channel already wired up, one reply view, and CRM reporting that holds up after the play goes live.